 11. EDUCATION MANAGEMENT

 a.
-The bill proposes to contain records of education and academic achievement recorded on the National Education Management Information System, which is a system that is already illegal and unconstitutional because it does not respect the rights of minors or protect their data.
+The bill proposes to contain records of education and academic achievement recorded on the National Education Management Information System, which is a system that is already illegal and unconstitutional because it does not respect the rights of minors, nor does it protect their data.

 b.
 Educational data on a national identity document is potentially discriminatory against people who do not have access to any education or higher quality of education.
 Because provision of education and academic achievement are still affected by social inequalities in Kenya, attaching educational information to identity documents will essentially brand people’s identity with their social and academic experience.
 This means that the Huduma number will essentially entrench inequality and deny opportunities to people independent of their educational experience.